afrizuko/afrizuko/README.md

 - 👋 Hi, I’m @afrizuko, a gopher.
 - 👀 I’m interested in algorithm design, software engineering.
-- 🌱 I’m currently learning rustlang
+- 🌱 I’m currently learning @rustlang
-- 💞️ I’m looking to collaborate on golang/rust projects
+- 💞️ I’m looking to collaborate on golang/rust projects and any algorithm challenge.
-- 📫 How to reach me: well afrizuko@gmail.com
+- 📫 How to reach me: send me an email to afrizuko@gmail.com

 <!---
 afrizuko/afrizuko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.